bootloopmaster636/kitshell/README.md

 This panel is built using [Flutter](https://flutter.dev/) (for UI/common business logic) and [Rust](https://www.rust-lang.org/) (for interfacing with the system).
-Development is done using [RustRover](https://www.jetbrains.com/rust/), use of other IDE is allowed.
+Development is done using VSCode, use of other IDE is allowed.

 ### Prerequisites